prateek3255/scrroll-in/README.md

 </p>

-> Contribute to this project during hacktoberfest and get exclusive limited edition Devfolio schwag if your pull requests gets merged.
+> Contribute to this project during hacktoberfest and get exclusive limited edition Devfolio schwag if your pull requests get merged.
 [Read more](https://devfolio.co/blog/hacktoberfest-2019-devfolio/)

 ## Motivation